Centralized Course Evaluation (CCE) FAQ - Department Chair

 Yes.
 Within the Blue website, the tile for each course will automatically update response rates throughout the administration period.

-An email will also be sent to department chairs and instructors when the course evaluation opens, containing directions for response rate review.
-For detailed directions, see Centralized Course Evaluation (CCE): Instructor Task Response Rate Monitoring.
+An email will also be sent to department chairs and instructors when course evaluations open, containing directions for response rate review.

 If responses rates are low, what can instructors do to improve them?